 Consequently, your body generally reacts more intensely to negative stimuli than to equally strong positive ones.
 For example, intense pain can be produced all over the body, but intense pleasure comes only (for most people) from stimulating a few specific regions.

 In your brain, negative stimuli produce more neural activity than do equally intense (e.g., loud, bright) positive ones.
 They are also perceived more easily and quickly.
 For example, people in studies can identify angry faces faster than happy ones; even if they are shown these images so quickly (just a tenth of a second or so) that they cannot have any conscious recognition of them, the ancient fight-or-flight limbic system of the brain will still get activated by the angry faces.

-In effect, as I wrote on Huff Post, the brain is like Velcro for negative experiences but Teflon for positive ones.
+In effect, the brain is like Velcro for negative experiences but Teflon for positive ones.
 That’s why researchers have found that animals, including humans, generally learn faster from pain (alas) than pleasure.
-(For more on the neuropsychology of the negativity bias, and references, see the slide sets on my website.)

 That learning from your childhood and adulthood – both what you experienced yourself and saw others experiencing around you – is locked and loaded in your head today, ready for immediate activation, whether by a frown across a dinner table or by TV images of a car-bombing 10,000 miles away.

 What to Do?